semgrep/semgrep-interfaces/README.md

 To update an interface:
 1. Run `make setup`
 2. Run `eval $(opam env)`
-3. Make changes to the appropriate .atd file or edit `generate`
+3. Make changes to the appropriate .atd file or edit `generate.py`
 4. Run `make`.
 This will propagate that change to the respective .py, .ts, .ml, etc.